 Note.
 If you see property names (for example, DefaultItem) instead of property presentations (for example, Activate by default) in the property palette, right-click the property palette and then clear the Display property names check box.

 Clear the From style check box of the font size.

 Set the font size to 14, then click Close.
 Pay attention to the Document Form Wizard.
 Once you change a font parameter, you can see changes on the form.

 Figure 9-10.
 Setting the font size

 Move the Date field, which is filled automatically, to the bottom.

 Figure 9-12.
 Moving Date to the bottom

 In the property palette of the Date field, set Skip on input to Yes.

 Figure 9-13.
 Skip on input

 Probably the number of user accounts would not be large.
 Let us block opening a separate window for selecting an account.
-If Quick choice is set to Use, the 1C:Enterprise platform suggests the user to make a choice from a drop-down list.
-To make selection with a drop-down list a default way of selection, set Quick choice to Use for the Income document attribute but not for the form item.
+If Quick choice is set to Use, the 1C:Enterprise platform suggests the user make a choice from a drop-down list.
+To make the selection with a drop-down list a default way of selection, set Quick choice to Use for the Income document attribute but not for the form item.